Last update 10 April 2014

 Commercial or fund-raising ventures are required to obtain prior approval to use the hut

 (special rates may apply).
-Discounted fees will be considered for educational groups.
+Discounted fees may be considered for educational groups.

-and are required to obtain prior approval to use the hut.
+and are required to obtain prior approval from the Hut Trust to use the hut.

 No firearms inside hut.

 There are two bunkrooms, a large common room with table tennis table, dining tables and seating, a relatively small kitchen, a gear room and a wash room/entry lobby, all with solar-powered lighting.
 There is a tank water supply and an outside toilet.
 There is no artificial heating in the hut - it can be subzero in winter.